 The O.O.D. or Race Director shall have the authority to stop any Event as he deems necessary to ensure the safety to participants, spectators and/or officials.

-204.03 - DOPING TEST CONSUMPTION OF ALCOHOL
+204.03 - TEST ON CONSUMPTION OF ALCOHOL

-Competitors shall not be under the influence of alcohol while competing and practising.
+Competitors, team members and officials shall not be under the influence of alcohol during the entire racing event.

 Testing when carried out shall be by using an alcoholmeter.